Overlooked businesses get a seat at the table for grants

 “Whether it’s an accountant, an attorney — and just being the boots on the ground to help walk businesses through the process,” she said.

-Bishop says she and her downstate neighbors are stretched thin compared to the resources available in bigger cities up north.
+Bishop said she and her downstate neighbors are stretched thin compared to the resources available in bigger cities up north.

 “Chambers of commerce up north have 10 to 12 people working in their offices — and then they also have an economic development arm,” she said.
 “Down here, I personally wear both hats in our community, and almost oversee most of the county as well.”

-Usually, an email a few days before applications open notifying businesses there is a grant available is all they get, said Bishop.
+Usually, an email a few days before applications open notifying businesses there is a grant available is all they get, Bishop said.
 This time the state is giving smaller businesses a head start so they can be ready to apply when applications open, Bishop said.

 “The state has really given us all the documents to make sure these businesses apply versus them getting inundated by every single business: ‘Am I eligible?’
 Because, honestly, every business is different,” she said.

-Businesses which can show loss of revenue will potentially be eligible to recoup some of that, Bishop says.
+Businesses that can show loss of revenue will potentially be eligible to recoup some of that, Bishop says.

 Those businesses that haven’t received any type of funding previously will be given priority, according to Bishop.